sathyalog/react-hooks-ant-inbuilt-logger/README.md

 a) Must Known Hooks

-useState hook - Learn useState hook how it works with values and function version of useState.
+useState hook - Learn useState hook how it works with values, objects, arrays and function version of useState.